 - Do not assume there is nothing you can do.

 - Do not assume you owe what they allege.

 - Do not assume there is no one who can help.

 - Do not assume a lawyer will cost too much

 The debt defense attorneys at Fitzgerald & Campbell are dedicated to making sure creditors follow the law to prove what you owe.
-Our motto is: Admit nothing!
-Demand proof!

 Featured Case Results

 DISCLAIMER: Every case is different.
 Results depend on the unique law and facts of each case.
 Fitzgerald & Campbell, APLC makes no guarantees or warranties about the outcome of any particular matter or, case.
-The Fitzgerald & Campbell, APLC website, or the information contained within the website, should be construed as ATTORNEY ADVERTISIN
+The Fitzgerald & Campbell, APLC website, or the information contained within the website, should be construed as ATTORNEY ADVERTISING.

 This is a BAD idea for many reasons, and here is just one: Collection attorneys love when you represent yourself (the only thing they like more is if you ignore the lawsuit entirely!) because they will actually have to do less work.

 They don’t have to worry about having all the documents necessary to win.
 If you are in court, they can “prove up” their case out of your mouth!
 They only need to ask you two questions: 1) Did you have the account? and 2) Did you pay it?
 With an experienced attorney on your side, its way harder for them than that!